Apply a Theme

 attribute.

-All other paths in the theme are resolved starting from the directory where the theme file is found.
+All other paths in the theme are resolved starting from the value of the pdf-themesdir

 You can prefix paths in the theme using the {docdir}